Blowtorches & Gas

 The Performer and FirePower ranges fit straight onto the small cylinders and so the hose and separate regulators are not required.

-The Torch Kits shown in most sections are ready for use - all you need is a suitable cylinder of gas - propane is usually the best.
+The Torch Kits shown in most sections are ready for use - all you need is a suitable cylinder of propane with screwed connections - butane cylinders now only have clip on connections and high pressure regulators are not available for these systems.

 Our torches are made to BS EN 9012:2011